uzuzanna/tiago_dual_arm_manipulation/README.md

 > **Institution:** Poznan University of Technology (Politechnika Poznańska)

 ![System Simulation](tiago_pro.mp4)
+*(Note: To view the simulation, download the video or view it in the repository)*

 ## Overview
 This repository contains ROS 2 packages developed for autonomous object manipulation using the TIAGo Pro robot.
 The system integrates RGB-D perception (Open3D) with MoveIt 2 motion planning to perform a "handover" task (passing a cube between left and right arms) in a simulated environment.